 Punctuation Revisited is an advanced, comprehensive guide to the importance of punctuation in conveying meaning and augmenting the power of a message.

-Richard Kallan provides guidance on how to accurately structure words in a manner that enhances their readability and rhetorical appeal.
-It discusses in fine detail not just when and how to employ specific punctuation marks, but the rationale behind them.
-The text also notes when the major academic style manuals differ in their punctuation advice.
+Richard Kallan provides guidance on how to structure sentences accurately and in a manner that enhances their readability and rhetorical appeal.
+This book discusses in fine detail not just when and how to employ specific punctuation marks, but the rationale behind them.
+It also notes when the major academic style manuals differ in their punctuation advice.
 These unique features are designed to benefit beginning, intermediate, and advanced students of standard punctuation practice.

 CHAPTER I: PERIODS, QUESTION MARKS, AND EXCLAMATION POINTS